 Actually Arduino uses a bootloader installed on its Atmega328.
-It’s kind of a driver for Atmega328 microcontroller, which makes it compatible with Arduino software.
+It's kind of a driver for Atmega328 microcontroller, which makes it compatible with Arduino software.
 Normally in order to write code for Atmega328 we use AVR compiler but here because of this bootloader, we can quite easily upload the code into it simply from Arduino software.
-So, when you bought a new ATmega328 microcontroller then there’s a need to upload bootloader in Atmega328.
+So, when you bought a new ATmega328 microcontroller then there's a need to upload bootloader in Atmega328.
 After installing the bootloader in Atmega328, now its ready to be plugged in Arduino UNO board and to be programmed.
-So, today we are gonna see How to upload Bootloader in ATmega328, let’s start it.
+You should also have a look at How to get Hex File from Arduino.
+So, today we are gonna see How to upload Bootloader in ATmega328, let's start it.

 How to Upload Bootloader in Atmega328 ???